avamsykiran/Swing_0900to1100_04Mar22_23Mar22/README.md

         a layout controls how shall the components be arranged on the window.

+        java.awt.LayoutManager
+                    FlowLayout          is the defualt layout of JPanel BorderLayout        is the default layout of JFrame and JDialog CardLayout
+                    GridLayout
+                    BoxLayout
+                    SpringLayout
+                        ...etc

     Events

         a event is any thing that happens on a component. eg: clicking, moving mouse pointer,